sbalbalosa/custom-form/readme.md

 ---

-### Validations
+### Validation

-Valdiations are tied to input and the way to register a list of validators is thru the `validations` prop of `Input` and `ControlledInput`
+Valdiation are tied to input and the way to register a list of validators is thru the `validations` prop of `Input` and `ControlledInput`

 NOTE: There are only 2 validations as of now. `minLength` and `isEmail` this could be easily extended.